 When you think of beach destinations in Mexico, images of Cancun and Puerto Escondido probably spring to mind.
 But there's another tropical vacation destination along Mexico's Pacific Coast--Huatulco.
-This lesser-known spot has long been popular for Mexican tourists, but as it becomes easier to access, folks from the United States are spending their vacations in this coastal area, too.
+This lesser-known spot has long been popular with Mexican tourists, but as it becomes easier to reach, folks from the United States are spending their vacations here, too.

 If you're ready to step a bit off the beaten path, plan your next trip to this tropical paradise.
 Here's what you need to know about how to get to Huatulco.